AEO for Healthcare in Singapore & APAC: A 2026 Playbook

 - The single highest-leverage fix: add MedicalBusiness, Physician, MedicalProcedure, FAQPage, and Review schema.
 Most Singapore healthcare sites we audit have none of these.

-By Novastacks Editorial.
+By Tina Chu, Founder of Novastacks.
 Reviewed by Novastacks's Head of SEO (Google Product Expert).
 Grounded in 6 published audits.
-Last updated May 8, 2026.
+First published May 8, 2026; last updated July 21, 2026.

 // METHODOLOGY_DISCLOSURE

 Written by Tina Chu, Founder of Novastacks.
 Healthcare is the vertical where I have personally run the most AEO audits in 2026 — six published clinic and supplement-brand audits across Singapore and Hong Kong.
 The patterns in this playbook are not theoretical.
-Every claim is sourced either from one of the linked audits below or from a named industry practitioner.
+Every claim is sourced either from one of the linked audits below or from a published study listed in the sources at the end.
 PDPA and HSA regulatory guidance was reviewed by a Singapore-qualified legal advisor before publication.

 // YMYL_FRAMING